 514-457-6610 ext.
 5869

 Murray Bronet has been a teacher at John Abbott in the Faculty of Science (Chemistry) since 2002.
 Previous to his tenure at Abbott, he taught at Vanier, Champlain, Dawson, and Marianopolis colleges.
 Murray has also worked in industry at Dofasco (steel making), Hydro-Quebec (high voltage/temperature chemical reactions), Union Carbide (flue gas desulfurization), and Tescult (consulting engineering).
 He graduated Bachelor of Engineering (Chemical) from McGill University in 1981, MScA at Sherbrooke University in 1986 and obtained his PhD Engineering (Chemical) from McGill University in 1990.
-He is now enrolled in a Masters of Education at Sherbrooke University through Peforma MTP.
-Murray's current research emphasis concerns evaluating students' perceptions of cooperative learning in the science program.
+He obtained a Masters of Education from Sherbrooke University in 2007.
+Murray's current research emphasis concerns cooperative learning, online learning, and incorporating the OCLaRE platform in the science program.

 514-457-6610 ext.
 5869